dvthanh19/data_pipeline_000/README.md

 ![Data Dashboard](./img/data_dashboard.png)

 Besides, we can configure the refresh cycle (20 sec).
-As a result, the changes in data will be reflected in the dashboard ervery 20 seconds
+As a result, the changes in data will be reflected in the dashboard ervery 20 seconds.